top of page

 Case Study: The Transformation of Leadership

 Sarah, a senior executive at a technology company, discovered that her heavy focus on external markers (revenue growth, team size, market share) was creating an imbalance in her leadership approach.
-Through MTR Performance Coaching, she learned to integrate internal success markers into her leadership style.
+Through targeted leadership coaching with MTR Performance Coaching, she learned to integrate internal success markers into her leadership style.

 Before Integration: